embarklabs/embark/site/source/docs/contracts_configuration.md

 There are two possible strategy options:

 - **implicit** - This is the default.
-Using the `implicit` strategy, Embark tries to deploy all Smart Contracts configured in the `contracts` configuration, including its (3rd-party) dependencies.
+Using the `implicit` strategy, Embark tries to deploy all Smart Contracts configured in the `deploy` configuration, including its (3rd-party) dependencies.
-- **explicit** - Setting this option to `explicit` tells Embark to deploy the Smart Contracts specified in the `contracts` configuration without their dependencies.
+- **explicit** - Setting this option to `explicit` tells Embark to deploy the Smart Contracts specified in the `deploy` configuration without their dependencies.
 This can be combined with [disabling deployment](#Disabling-deployment) of individual Smart Contracts for fine control.

 ```
 strategy: 'explicit' // 'implicit' is the default
-contracts: {
+deploy: {
   ...
 }
 ```